vcerovski/binfix/README.md

 BINFIX shadows `!` in CLISP (`ext:!`) and `@` in Clozure CL and ECL.

-The latest version is available at [gihub](https://github.com/vcerovski/binfix), and can be cloned by command
+The latest version is available at [gihub](https://github.com/vcerovski/binfix), and can be obtained by

     git clone https://github.com/vcerovski/binfix